Roman naming conventions: Filiation

 Filiations were normally written between the nomen and any cognomina, and abbreviated using the typical abbreviations for praenomina, followed by f. for filius or filia, and sometimes n. for nepos (grandson) or neptis (granddaughter).
 Thus, the inscription S. Postumius A. f.
 P. n.
 Albus Regillensis means "Spurius Postumius Albus Regillensis, of Aulus the son, of Publius the grandson".
 "Tiberius Aemilius Mamercinus, the son of Lucius and grandson of Mamercus" would be written Ti.
 Aemilius L. f.
 Mam. n.
 Mamercinus.
 The more formal the writing, the more generations might be included; a great-grandchild would be pron. or pronep. for pronepos or proneptis, a great-great-grandchild abn. or abnep. for abnepos or abneptis, and a great-great-great-grandchild adnepos or adneptis.
 (Note: Also spelled atnepos and atneptis.)
 However, these forms are rarely included as part of a name, except on the grandest of monumental inscriptions.

 The filiation sometimes included the name of the mother, in which case gnatus (Note: Also spelled natus; this could be abbreviated gn., gnat., or, perhaps confusingly, n.) would follow the mother's name, instead of filius or filia.
 (Note: Evidently there were exceptions to this as well.
-CIL ii.
-4566 gives the name Fabia Domitia Ɔ. f.
-Secunda, in which Ɔ. f. can only be read "Gaiae filia" (the use of an inverted C. for "Gaia" was common in the filiations of freedmen, but apparently not restricted to them; see below); this may be the same woman referred to as Fabia Domitia D. f.
-Secunda, CIL ii.
-1806, in the latter case giving her father's name.
+For example, CIL gives the name Fabia Domitia Ɔ. f.
+Secunda, in which Ɔ.f. can only be read "Gaiae filia" (the use of an inverted C. for "Gaia" was common in the filiations of freedmen, but apparently not restricted to them; see below); this may be the same woman referred to as Fabia Domitia D. f.
+Secunda, in the latter case giving her father's name.
 Both inscriptions are from Roman Spain, and are also notable for the doubled nomen and for the cognomen Secunda, which in this case is really a praenomen placed after the filiation, a common practice in Roman women's names of this period.)
 This is especially common in families of Etruscan origin.
-The names of married women were sometimes followed by the husband's name and uxor for "wife".
+The names of married women were sometimes followed by the husband's name and uxor for "wife of".
 N. Fabius Q. f.
 M. n.
 Furia gnatus Maximus means "Numerius Fabius Maximus, son of Quintus, grandson of Marcus, born of Furia", (Note: Note that while the names of the father and grandfather are genitive (Quinti filius, Marci nepos), the mother's name is ablative; the translation "born of" is simply idiomatic in English.
 "Born to" would also be idiomatic, but could imply the dative case.) while Claudia L. Valeri uxor would be "Claudia, wife of Lucius Valerius".